kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 hundreds of nodes with hundreds of pods per node, all of which are potentially requesting (e.g. via defaults) multiple classes of multiple types of QoS.

-The QoS-class resources mechanism if following the existing conventions and design patterns (with high code re-use in the implementation) of existing native and extended resources.
+The QoS-class resources mechanism follows the existing conventions and design patterns (with high code re-use in the implementation) of existing native and extended resources.
 This includes support for setting defaults and usage restrictions via existing LimitRanges and ResourceQuota mechanisms which